vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 <%# END_REPLACE %>
 ```

-#### Edge cases
+#### Filename edge cases

-If you want to render a template file that either begins with a dot (i.e. `.env`) you will have to follow a specific naming convention, since dotfiles are ignored:
+If you want to render a template file that either begins with a dot (i.e. `.env`) you will have to follow a specific naming convention, since dotfiles are ignored when publishing your plugin to npm:
 ```
 # dotfile templates have to use an underscore instead of the dot: